JBGruber/wallpapr/README.md

 # wallpapr

-wallpapr is a little toy package to make desktop and phone backgrounds.
+wallpapr is a little toy `R` package to make desktop and phone backgrounds.
 The design is inspired (aka copied one-to-one) by the beautiful calender wallpapers of [Emma](http://emmastudies.com).
 You can check out her wallpapers at:
 [emmastudies.com/tagged/download](http://emmastudies.com/tagged/download).
 With this package you can create your own calender wallpapers using an input image.